Denver Prenuptial Agreement Attorney

 The Denver prenuptial agreement attorneys at Plog & Stein, P.C. can help you draft, enforce, or challenge a premarital agreement.
 These agreements can also be revised subsequent to marriage if both parties so desire.
 Marital agreements in Colorado are governed under C.R.S.
 14-2-301, et.
 Seq., which sets forth statutory parameters your attorney must adhere to, both substantively and procedurally, to ensure the viability of your agreement should you one day divorce.

-The Uniform Premarital and Martial Agreements Act governs most aspects of premarital agreements in Colorado.
+The Uniform Premarital and Marital Agreements Act governs most aspects of premarital agreements in Colorado.
 Premarital agreements can be crucial during a divorce or if one spouse dies.
-A premarital agreement can cover a wide range of matters that can save you a great deal of headache and distress in the future.
-Unlike other contracts, no "consideration" or quid pro quo is required to make a premarital agreement enforceable.
+A prenuptial agreement can cover a wide range of matters that can save you a great deal of headaches and distress in the future.
+Unlike other contracts, no “consideration” or quid pro quo is required to make a premarital agreement enforceable.
 C.R.S.
-14-2-303 requires that (1) a premarital agreement be in writing and (2) be entered into voluntarily by both spouses in order to be enforceable.
-The premarital agreement attorneys at our Denver firm can explain to you everything you need to know about the Act.
+14-2-303 requires that (1) a prenuptial agreement be in writing and (2) be entered into voluntarily by both spouses in order to be enforceable.
+The prenuptial agreement attorneys at our Denver firm can explain to you everything you need to know about the Act.